SesameSesame

 Sesame's agent system is extensible.
 Each agent is defined in packages/agents/ with:

-• Spawn logic: How to start the CLI
+• Bootstrap logic: How to download and cache the CLI binary

 • Credential injection: Where to put auth tokens